Allocation: US$11 million

 - protection and safety of all learners, especially girls, during school closures

-- a smooth transition back to school through a school meals program; scholarships and mentorship services for at least 700 girls; online psychosocial support services; communication on gender-based violence prevention for teachers, parents, and students
+- a smooth transition back to school through a school meals program; mentorship services for girls, including girls with special needs and disability; online psychosocial support services; communication on gender-based violence prevention for teachers, parents, and students

 - building capacity of ministry staff to conduct virtual meetings during the COVID-19 period and beyond.

 The initiatives above are based on the Ministry of Education COVID-19 response plan.

 In late March 2020, the UNICEF office in Kenya received a GPE grant of US$140,000 to support the Ministry of Education in planning its response to the coronavirus (COVID-19) pandemic.

 Kenya’s education sector plan for 2018-2022 is a sector-wide plan that outlines the policy priorities along with programs and strategies for the education sector over the next five years.
 The plan builds on the successes and challenges of the 2013-2018 plan.